LocalCoinIS/dev.bitshares.works/docs/development/installation/build_windows.rst

 	  or
 	https://www.openssl.org/source/old/1.0.1/openssl-1.0.1u.tar.gz

- - Decompression to the base directory `C:\bts\`.
+ - Decompression to the base directory `C:\llc\`.
- - the source code directory is `C:\bts\openssl-1.0.1u` (do not have multiple nested directories)
+ - the source code directory is `C:\llc\openssl-1.0.1u` (do not have multiple nested directories)

 * **Boost**

- BitShares Core depends on the Boost libraries, only version 1.57 ~ 1.60.
+ LocalCoin Core depends on the Boost libraries, only version 1.57 ~ 1.60.
 1.57.0 is used here. ( 1.60 encountered a command line parameter parsing problem)

  - Download OpenSSL Source Code from;::